waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/3_0_0-features.md

 ![4_-_offensive_agent_repeatedly_failing_to_re-enter_in_aims_of_closest_food](uploads/1fc4b3b072d59730c30404a1fd70ea0b/4_-_offensive_agent_repeatedly_failing_to_re-enter_in_aims_of_closest_food.gif)

 4- Solving 3 by calculating future value only when opponent is in proximity (taken the product of both features and used same weight).
 Improved problem of 2 as well.
-A new problem arises.
-Offensive agent keep moving around nearest Food if an opponent is present.
-Possible solution is to add a feature that measured distance from nearest food to VisibleGhost as well. while calculating future available actions for each successor, add a penalty to the successor which might lead lead to ghost.
-(Lead to a possible future weakness of agent moving back and forth)

-5. Instead of solving above problem first,  added new future to check ratio of available food/nonavaiable food to n-depth.
+5. After that we added new future to check ratio of available food/nonavaiable food to n-depth.
 The idea is to favour paths where more food is availble compared to lower food.
-It became a challenge to adjust weight b/w feature minimumDistanceToFood and this feature, because they are related.
-Distance to Nearest Food is favoured to solve Pacman confusions.
-Added chasing scared ghost feature to Offensive agent.
+However,  It became a challenge to adjust weight b/w feature minimumDistanceToFood and this feature (they are both related to Food and indirectly to food distances).
+This proved to be a bad feature as pacman keeps roaming randomly and moving back and forth.
+At the same time we also added a feature to chasing scared ghost feature to Offensive agent.
+(However, Later on we found experimentally that this feature is causing offensive agent to forget its actual work of collecting food and focus on eating enemies in home territory.
+Hence we removed it)

 6. To solve problem as specified  in 4 in which opponent is not moving away from food nearest to our agent, added a new feature to measure distance of opponent agent (if visible) to nearest Food, and direct to agent to start moving towards some other random food.